-Executive Education at the Alberta School of Business, and the Faculty of Native Studies developed the Indigenous Partnership Development Program to help non-Indigenous business and public sector employees work more effectively alongside Indigenous communities with greater understanding.
-Through each learning experience, we strive to provide a forum for Indigenous and non-Indigenous leaders to discuss key issues and engage in dialogue about the way forward.
+Executive Education at the Alberta School of Business and the Faculty of Native Studies offered the Indigenous Partnership Development Program from 2014-2019 through a sponsorship from Stantec.
+This program helped non-Indigenous business and public sector employees to work more effectively alongside Indigenous communities with greater understanding.
+Through each learning experience, participants were provided with a forum for Indigenous and non-Indigenous leaders to discuss key issues and engage in dialogue about the way forward.

-This program aims to strengthen coalitions within Alberta and beyond by creating a space wherein all parties can hear each other, and establish a shared knowledge of history and vision for the future.
-Through success in these objectives, this program will be transformational in creating positive change within our province.
+This program strengthened coalitions within Alberta and beyond by creating a space where all parties could hear each other, and establish a shared knowledge of history and vision for the future.

 Faculty of Native Studies professors Shalene Jobin, James Dempsey, Frank Tough and Matthew Wildcat delivered 3 half day sessions about the academic perspectives on treaties.
 Presentations covered the following topics: a primer on Indigenous peoples in Alberta, a history of numbered treaties in Canada, the settle period, social, political and economic implications, a contemporary example (the Maskwacîs Education Schools Commission), and the meaning of these treaties (with a particular emphasis on Treaty 6, 7 and 8).